fredooo1/Hello-World/README.md

 # Hello-World
-This is my first repository, and I want to say LFG!!
+This is my first repository ever, and I want to say LFG!!
+So far: so good:, Cheers: coffee